noir-lang/noir/yellow-paper/docs/contracts/index.md

     - Modularize the computation such that the state transitioner need not know the exact computation but merely use a separate contract as an oracle.
 - Governance/upgrade contract(s)
     - Relies on the governance/upgrade scheme being more explicitly defined
-- Explore getting rid of the specific 1:M relationship between L1 and L2
 - Forced transaction inclusion
     - While we don't have an exact scheme, an outline was made in [hackmd](https://hackmd.io/@aztec-network/S1lRcMkvn?type=view) and the [forum](https://forum.aztec.network/t/forcing-transactions/606)